basoares/advent-of-code/README.md

 This repo is my personal attempt at solving the [Advent of Code](http://adventofcode.com) set of problems using various programming languages.

-After completing the 2018 edition, I started solving the problems for the previous years.
-Below are the links to the solutions for the different programming languages and challenges.
+Below the links to the solutions for the different programming languages and challenges (mostly Python).

 | Challenge |   Language  | #problems solved |  Links
 |-----------| ------------|------------------|---------------------------------------------------------------------------------------------------------------------|